Chharnish/Mystic_Monsters/README.md

 There are final bosses in the game but only one has been included.

-\n\nThere is a debug menu included in the code to be able to test out certain functions of the program.
+There is a debug menu included in the code to be able to test out certain functions of the program.

 if you wish to access this menu, type in 63 and press <ENTER>